Harrindy/StatEngine/README.md

 # StatEngine
 This package provides R tools for methods covered in the course STAT 509 "Statistics for Engineers" at the University of South Carolina.

+Prior to installation of this R package, you need to install R and Rstudio first.

 # Installation via GitHub

 You need to install the R package "devtools" first.